What am I doing here?

 Last but not least, SageMaker Pipelines are straightforward and simple.
 For many use cases, their simplicity is an advantage, as you can pick them up right away.
 But in larger workflows, where the DAG isn’t your usual “preprocess, train, register, be done” and consists of several hundred interconnected tasks instead, you will probably have a hard time using just them.
 They might still play a part in that workflow, but you will need another system to manage them, which one would name “DAG in DAG pattern”.
 Split your workflow into smaller, manageable SageMaker Pipelines and have another piece of software (like Airflow, Kubeflow or Step Functions) trigger and manage them.
 SageMaker Pipelines as of now, cannot trigger other SageMaker Pipelines - and even if they did, large pipelines are rarely using just SageMaker and you would hit the first problem mentioned (no integration with other AWS resources).

 You may also be scared of using brand new AWS services.
 Pipelines are not even one year old as of today and there aren’t too many examples or tutorials on how one should use it properly.
 The AWS community will be more likely to answer and aid you with your Step Functions or CodePipeline questions.

 SageMaker Pipelines service:

 That’s it for today.
-Next article in the series will introduce you to an older, more mature and versatile service named AWS Step Functions.
+The next article in the series is already live!
+Click here to get to know more about mature and versatile service named AWS Step Functions.